The Seattle First Church of the Brethren was established in 1903 and built its meetinghouse in the Greenwood neighborhood.

 In 1971, Olympic View sponsored the Northaven Retirement Community, a non-profit, low income residential housing complex just north of Northgate Mall.
 In 1992, Northaven II was developed as an assisted living facility to provide residents a continuum of housing options.
-We are a small and friendly congregation of approximately 120 members and an average worship attendance of 75.
+Northaven West continued the expansion by adding 82 apartments in 2022.
+Northaven continues to grow.
+This year our congregation will move out of our Maple Leaf church setting and begin worshiping in the Harbor Room at Northaven!
+We are a small and friendly congregation of approximately 50 members and regulars with an average worship attendance of 15.
 Our multi-generational congregation comes from a variety of religious and ethnic backgrounds.

 We welcome everyone to the joys and responsibilities of discipleship regardless of gender, race, nation of origin, mental or physical challenges, sexual orientation, or any other diversity we may have.

 Church of the Brethren History

 The Church of the Brethren was established in 1708 by German Anabaptists dissatisfied with the coercion and corruption of the state church.
 Exiled to Holland, they followed William Penn’s invitation to settle and practice their faith in the New World.

 First known as ‘Dunkers’ for their practice of full-immersion baptism, the first group emigrated to the English Colonies in 1719, with most others sailing from 1729 to 1735.
 They settled in Pennsylvania, mostly to farming, and established their first meetinghouse in Germantown, near Philadelphia.
 Though small in number, their presence made an impression on at least one of our nation’s founders.

 Benjamin Franklin on the Dunkers: